kenn/redis-classy/UPGRADING.md

 Please post any implications we may have missed as a GitHub Issue or Pull Request.

-* No redis commands are delegated at the class level.
-Always use instance methods or explicitly declare singleton.
-  * `Something.set 'key', 'value'` is now `Something.on('key').set('value')`
 * The base class `Redis::Classy` is now `RedisClassy`.
 * `Redis::Classy.db = Redis.new` is now `RedisClassy.redis = Redis.new`.